pixijs/batch/README.md

 ### Advanced/Customized Batch Generation

-The `BatchRendererPluginFactory.from` method also accepts:
+The `BatchRendererPluginFactory.from` method also accepts these (optional) options that can be used to extend the behaviour of built-in components:

-* `BatchFactoryClass`: Customized version of [StdBatchFactory]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.StdBatchFactory.html}
+* `BatchFactoryClass`: Child class of [StdBatchFactory]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.StdBatchFactory.html}

-* `BatchGeometryClass`: Customized version of [BatchGeometryClass]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.BatchGeometryFactory.html}
+* `BatchGeometryClass`: Child class of [BatchGeometry]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.BatchGeometryFactory.html}

+* `BatchDrawerClass`: Child class of [BatchDrawer]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.BatchDrawer.html}

+* `BatchRendererClass`: If overriding a component does not meet your requirements, you can derive your own batch renderer by providing a child class of [BatchRenderer]{@link https://pixijs.io/pixi-batch-renderer/PIXI.brend.BatchRenderer.html}